stackblaze/logs-drilldown2/docs/sources/_index.md

       href: ./troubleshooting/
       description: Find solutions to common issues you might encounter when using Grafana Logs Drilldown.
       height: 24
+    - title: Engage with your  JSON log lines
+      href: ./viewing-json-logs/
+      description: Drill down into your JSON log lines to better understand your log line data.
+      height: 24
     - title: Give feedback
       href: https://forms.gle/1sYWCTPvD72T1dPH9
       description: Share your thoughts on Grafana Logs Drilldown and help us improve the experience.